Introduction to Project Management Job Interview Questions And Answers

 - Major checkpoints and milestones.
 What and who needs to sign off at these points to continue?

 Q4.
-Capture differences between projects, programs, and portfolios?
+Capture differences between projects, programs, and portfolios.

 - A project addresses a specific purpose with a well-defined scope.

 - A program will include multiple projects to achieve a common goal.
-For instance, a particular client may have several versions or iterations of the same product, each with its own project.
+For instance, a particular client may have several versions or iterations of the same product, each with its project.
 They will collectively fall under one program.

 Q5.
-Explain your familiarity with processes and process groups?
+Explain your familiarity with processes and process groups.

-- A process is a pre-defined set of steps in sequence to achieve a project deliverable.
+- A process is a predefined set of steps in sequence to achieve a project deliverable.
 It clearly outlines the what, when, and how of doing things.

 - As the name indicates, process groups include multiple processes and are used at different phases.